ianmilliken/portfolio/content/work/marketplace_strategy_solutions/index.md

 </c-revealer>

 <c-revealer container="true" curtain="true">
-  <p>As a part of the rebrand MSS commissioned some original character illustrations to represent their 4 most common types of client.</p>
+  <p>As a part of the rebrand MSS commissioned some original character illustrations to represent their 4 most common types of client.
+Terry, Olivia, Beatrix and invisabill were designed with the purpose of immediately drawing visitors to the right service solution in a fun way. </p>
 </c-revealer>

 <c-revealer>